califano-lab/ARACNe3/README.md

 ## Currently Under Development:
  - Separating subnetwork generation and consolidation
  - Using the binomial distribution to estimate the significance of an edge, based on how many times it appears in the subnetworks
+ - Change entire reg\_reb data structure to use map\_map
+ - Use bitwise AND to determine shared edges for MaxEnt pruning step

 ## Tracking Progress